 - Whatever jams, jellies, curds, etc. you want to use

-- Glaze: 4 teaspoons lemon juice (or lime) & ¾ c. powdered sugar (if you need to thin it a little, you can use a TINY bit of milk)
+- Glaze: 4 teaspoons of lemon juice (or lime) & ¾ cup of powdered sugar (if you need to thin it a little, you can use a TINY bit of milk)

 1. Cream butter, add sugar, vanilla, salt.
 Beat until fluffy.

 2. Gradually add flour until the mixture is well-blended.

 3. Divide dough into thirds.
 Roll with hands into nine-inch ropes (or whatever fits on your cookie sheet pan).

 5. With index finger, make shallow depression down the center of each rope (the ropes will flatten).
 Fill depression with jam.